Great Place to Polish off a Meal

 Now, I don’t often eat any of this type of stuff, other than maybe Mrs. T’s pierogies.
 But suffice it to say, my whole meal was delicious.
 I’ve always enjoyed the smoked meats, and the kielbasa was excellent.
 The pierogies taught me that Mrs. T doesn’t know what she’s doing.

 The golabek (the plural is golabki) was the most interesting part, as I have no idea what the cabbage was stuffed with, but it was probably a mixture of pork and beef.
-Here’s a tidbit that I enjoyed.
-Wherever you are, turn to the person closest to you and read aloud the following with no explanation as to why: “Golabki are also referred to as golumpki, golabki, golumpkies, golumpkis or gwumpki.”
+Here’s a tidbit I just read that I enjoyed: wherever you are, turn to the person closest to you and read aloud the following with no explanation as to why: “Golabki are also referred to as golumpki, golabki, golumpkies, golumpkis or gwumpki.”